Equivalence of primitive-stable and Bowditch actions of the free group of rank two on Gromov-hyperbolic spaces

-Following the work of Bowditch (\cite{bowditch_markoff_1998}), a broader class of representations can be obtained when considering this last inequality only for primitive elements in $\F_2$, and this leads to the notion of what we call a Bowditch representation.
-We denote by $\mathcal{P}(\F_2)$ the set of primitive elements in $\F_2$. \begin{Definition} Let $\rho : \mathbb{F}_2 \to \mathrm{Isom}(X)$ be a representation and $C \geq 1, D \geq 0$ two constants.
+In the free group $\F_2$, we say that an element $\gamma \in \F_2$ is \emph{primitive} if it is part of a free basis of $\F_2$.
+We denote by $\mathcal{P}(\F_2)$ the set of primitive elements in $\F_2$. \\ Following the work of Bowditch (\cite{bowditch_markoff_1998}), a broader class of representations can be obtained when considering this last inequality only for primitive elements in $\F_2$, and this leads to the notion of what we call a Bowditch representation. \begin{Definition}[Bowditch representations] Let $\rho : \mathbb{F}_2 \to \mathrm{Isom}(X)$ be a representation and $C \geq 1, D \geq 0$ two constants.
 We say that $\rho$ is a \emph{Bowditch representation of constants $(C,D)$} if :

-We say that $\rho$ is a \emph{Bowditch representation} if there exist two constants $C \geq 1$ and $D \geq 0$ such that $\rho$ is a Bowditch representation of constants $(C,D)$. \end{Definition} Denote by $\mathcal{BQ}(X)$ the set of Bowditch representations from $\F_2$ to $\mathrm{Isom}(X)$. \\
+We say that $\rho$ is a \emph{Bowditch representation} if there exist two constants $C \geq 1$ and $D \geq 0$ such that $\rho$ is a Bowditch representation of constants $(C,D)$. \end{Definition} Denote by $\mathcal{BQ}(\F_2,X)$ the set of Bowditch representations from $\F_2$ to $\mathrm{Isom}(X)$. \\